jaxdem.state#

 inertia (jax.typing.ArrayLike or None, optional) – Moments of inertia in the principal axes frame.
 If None, defaults to solid disks (2D) or spheres (3D).
 Expected shape: (…, N, 1) in 2D or (…, N, 3) in 3D.

-ID (jax.typing.ArrayLike or None, optional) – Unique identifiers for particles.
+clump_ID (jax.typing.ArrayLike or None, optional) – Unique identifiers for clumps.
 If None, defaults to

 jnp.arange().
 Expected shape: (…, N).mat_id (jax.typing.ArrayLike or None, optional) – Material IDs for particles.
 If None, defaults to zeros.
 Expected shape: (…, N).